SurniaUlula/wpsso-schema-json-ld/README.md

 <ul>
 <li><p>Extends the features of the WPSSO Core plugin.</p></li>
-<li><p>Provides Schema properties as JSON-LD markup (aka Google Rich Results / Rich Snippets with Structured Data) for the following Schema types (more specific properties are available in the Premium add-on):</p>
+<li><p>Provides Schema properties as JSON-LD markup (aka Google Rich Results / Rich Snippets with Structured Data) for the following Schema types (more specific Schema type properties are available in the Premium version):</p>

 <ul>
 <li><a href="https://schema.org/Article">schema.org/Article</a> (includes 19 Schema sub-types)</li>